jamesplease/lrud/README.md

 | `activeNodeId`           | string \| `null` | The ID of the active node, if there is one.                          |
 | `nodes`                  | Object           | A mapping of all of the focus nodes that exist.                      |
 | `_updatingFocusIsLocked` | boolean          | A boolean used internally for managing the creation of nested nodes. |

+## Examples

+This repository contains example projects showing common patterns when using this library.
+Each example is located in the [`./examples`](./examples) folder.

+Instructions for running the examples are found in the README file for each example.

+- [Basic Layout](./examples/basic-layout) - Demonstrates using `orientation` for vertical and horizontal lists
+- [Grid](./examples/grid) - Shows how to build a grid of focus nodes

 ## Limitations